David-A-Ray/MS1-Liz-ONeill-Psychotherapy/README.md

 Click link to view website being displayed.

 ## Deployment
-The site has been deployed using GitHub pages from the masterbranch on GitHub.
-It is kept upto date with the final GitHub repository automatically with any Git Commits to the master branch.

-You can clone this repository directly into your editor to run it locally by pasting `git clone` `https://github.com/David-A-Ray/MS1-LizO-Neill-Psychotherapy` into your terminal.
+### GitHub pages
+1. I went to my GitHub repository - https://github.com/David-A-Ray/MS1-LizO-Neill-Psychotherapy
+2. Clicked on the settings icon in the top right of the screen.
+3. Scrolled down to the GitHub Pages section.
+4. Switched the source to master branch.
+5. Waited for page to refresh.
+6. Page is deployed to - https://david-a-ray.github.io/MS1-LizO-Neill-Psychotherapy/

+### Git Clone
+* To clone my repository follow these steps:
+1. Go to my GitHub repository - https://github.com/David-A-Ray/MS1-LizO-Neill-Psychotherapy
+2. Click on the CODE drop down button.
+3. With the HTTPS option selected click on the clipboard icon.
+4. Open your IDE.
+5. Create a directory you want the clone to be named as.
+6. Type git clone in your terminal followed by pasting the link you've copied.
+7. Hit enter and your local clone will be created.

 ## Credits